Frequently Asked Questions

 What is the application process?

-2. Our registrar will contact you via email with the next application steps (testimony, references, recent photos, transcript, and financial proof for non-U.S. citizens).
+- Our registrar will email you with the next application steps (testimony, references, recent photos, transcript, and financial proof for non-U.S. citizens).

 Is there an application deadline?

 There is no application deadline.
 Applications are accepted until student accommodations are full.
-Recently we have been filling up by early Spring, and prospective students are encouraged to apply by Spring.
+Recently, we have been filling up by early Spring.
+Prospective students are encouraged to apply by Spring.
 That said, applications may be submitted until the semester start date if space is available.

 Is His Hill Accredited?

-Some students have received up to a full year of credit at a Christian university for attending the first year program at His Hill.
-Most schools will decide if they will give credit on a case by case basis after evaluating the student’s transcript and class syllabuses from His Hill.
+Some students have received up to a full year of credit at a Christian university for attending the first-year program at His Hill.
+Most schools will decide if they will give credit on a case-by-case basis after evaluating the student’s transcript and syllabi from His Hill.

 Is there an age limit for students?